python-caldav/caldav/docs/source/index.rst

    object.

- * From the calendar object one can fetch / generate :class:`caldav.objects.Event` objects.
+ * From the calendar object one can fetch / generate :class:`caldav.objects.Event` objects and :class:`caldav.objects.Todo` objects.
 Event objects can also be instantiated directly from an absolute or relative URL and the client object.